NIXKnight/Ansible-BasicAuthManager/README.md

 Ansible-BasicAuthManager in an Ansible role for setting up [BasicAuthManager](https://github.com/NIXKnight/BasicAuthManager).

 ## **Requirements**
 At the moment this role is being written for Debian based distributions e.g. Debian/Ubuntu.
 It may evolve to include other major distributions.
 The role installs `virtualenv` and `supervisor` packages.
-Thsi role assumes that you have NGINX installed.
+This role assumes that you have NGINX installed.

+It is also assued that you have `allow_world_readable_tmpfiles = True` in your `ansible.cfg`.

 ## **Role Variables**
 * `BAM_USER` Sets username of the application.
 By default this is set to `bam`.